-- monitoring of literacy learning progress in students with identified speech sound disorders by SLPs and other professionals in the school setting,
+- recommendation to monitor reading and writing progress in students with identified speech sound disorders by SLPs and other professionals in the school setting;

-response to intervention (RTI) services in the schools to support speech and language development,
+response to intervention (RTI) to support speech and language development; and

 - referral to other professionals as needed.